beaverbuilder/documentation/bb-ai/developer/field-types.md

 ### `repeater`

 A container.
 Lets editors add, remove, and reorder multiple instances of a set of fields.
 Each instance maps to an array item in the template data, iterated with a Mustache section.

+In Beaver Builder, a top-level repeater can also be bound to a dynamic data source — the page's main query or a custom post query — instead of manual items.
+See [Dynamic data in repeaters](../build/custom-module.md#dynamic-data-in-repeaters).

 | Configuration option | Type | Default | Description |
 |---|---|---|---|